 At the request of the UN Secretary-General, Ban Ki-moon, the Government of Iraq decided to extend the deadline for the closure of Camp New Iraq.
 Following a series of extensive consultations with the residents and Iraqi authorities, the United Nations and the Government of Iraq agreed on a peaceful resolution of the situation in Camp New Iraq.

 The Memorandum of Understanding (MoU) signed in December 2011 paved the way for a voluntary relocation of the residents to a temporary transit location, Camp Hurriya, near Baghdad.
 The Government of Iraq committed not to forcibly return residents to Iran and to ensure the safety and wellbeing of the residents.

-The last major relocation convoy arrived at Camp Hurriya in mid-September 2012.
 Of the 3,280 residents originally in Camp Ashraf, only a small group now remains on a temporary basis to arrange the details pursuant to the closure of the camp.

 The role of UNAMI in this process is to monitor the human rights and humanitarian situation during the relocation and to provide round-the-clock human rights monitoring at Camp Hurriya.
-The UN Refugee Agency is determining the residents’ eligibility for refugee status with a view of a longer-term solution: their resettlement outside of Iraq.
+The UN Refugee Agency (UNHCR) is determining the residents’ eligibility for refugee status with a view of a longer-term solution: their resettlement outside of Iraq.